advocations/skype/Skype/UCWA/accept_ref.md

 ## Resource description
 <a name="sectionSection1"> </a>

-This resource is used to accept an incoming [messagingInvitation](messagingInvitation_ref.md) or [onlineMeetingInvitation](onlineMeetingInvitation_ref.md) as part of a new or existing [conversation](conversation_ref.md).
+This resource is used to accept an incoming [messagingInvitation (UCWA)](messagingInvitation_ref.md) or[onlineMeetingInvitation (UCWA)](onlineMeetingInvitation_ref.md) as part of a new or existing[conversation (UCWA)](conversation_ref.md).
 An application can determine whether the invitation was successfully accepted based on whether the corresponding invitation completed with success.
-For an incoming [messagingInvitation](messagingInvitation_ref.md), accept will change the status of the instant messaging modality to "Connected" in the corresponding conversation.
-Subsequently the application will be able to send and receive messages and typing notifications.For an incoming [onlineMeetingInvitation](onlineMeetingInvitation_ref.md), accept causes the user to join the corresponding [onlineMeeting](onlineMeeting_ref.md).
-The [conversation](conversation_ref.md) state will change to "Conferenced".
+For an incoming [messagingInvitation (UCWA)](messagingInvitation_ref.md), accept will change the status of the instant messaging modality to "Connected" in the corresponding conversation.
+Subsequently the application will be able to send and receive messages and typing notifications.For an incoming [onlineMeetingInvitation (UCWA)](onlineMeetingInvitation_ref.md), accept causes the user to join the corresponding [onlineMeeting (UCWA)](onlineMeeting_ref.md).
+The [conversation (UCWA)](conversation_ref.md) state will change to "Conferenced".
 Note that the application is then responsible for joining a modality.

 ### Properties